-An SCRP can focus on internal risks to supply chain (e.g., supply quality, supplier reliability, production/equipment reliability, demand forecasting) and external risks such as natural disasters, geo-political events, labor strikes and factory fires.
+An SCRP can focus on internal risks to the supply chain (e.g., supply quality, supplier reliability, production/equipment reliability, demand forecasting) and external risks such as natural disasters, geopolitical events, labor strikes, and factory fires.

 Risks to tangible versus intangible assets approach

 In an emerging early-stage and fragmented market for solutions, this approach can make a lot of sense.
-By definition it ensures that there are tools that align with your in-scope program processes, rather than risking having to cobble together a set of point solutions.
-Also, the emerging vendors are eager to work closely with large enterprises to validate their solution and build reference accounts.
+By definition, it ensures that there are tools that align with your in-scope program processes, rather than risking having to cobble together a set of point solutions.
+Also, emerging vendors are eager to work closely with large enterprises to validate their solutions and build reference accounts.

 - Other Approaches.
-Other potential scope dimensions include “supply chain versus services chain” This guide focuses on supply chains, but its worthwhile understanding what processes, practices, concepts and ideas can be applied or cross-pollinated with service chain resiliency efforts.
+Other potential scope dimensions include “supply chain versus services chain” This guide focuses on supply chains, but it’s worthwhile to understand what processes, practices, concepts, and ideas can be applied or cross-pollinated with service chain resiliency efforts.

 in disruptions or incidents, and/or high-level analysis of future vulnerabilities.